kiarash14/Telbumper/README.md

 # Support and development

-Check out this tutorial by: [Telegram Geeks](http://telegramgeeks.com/2016/01/teleseed-tutorial/) for further assistance with setup and installation.

 Do not contact **us** In private for support.
 Join our bot development group by sending `/join 56670147` to [@TeleSeed](https://telegram.me/TeleSeed)